Rejoining Separated Fluid in Thermometers

 - Don't touch the bulb when the cooling method has been completed until it has warmed enough to allow the mercury to flow from the bulb into the capillary.

 The purpose of this procedure is to rejoin the separations and ensure that the gas remains above the mercury.
-Holding the thermometer upright, slowly and gradually immerse only the bulb of the instrument into a solution of dry ice and alcohol contained in a small lab beaker or other such vertical container.
+Holding the thermometer upright, slowly and gradually immerse only the bulb of the instrument into a solution of dry ice and alcohol contained in a small lab beaker or another such vertical container.
 During this gradual insertion, the mercury should begin to solidify.
 Be careful to not immerse the stem or column of the thermometer into the cooling solution or allow the mercury to freeze as that can cause the bulb to fracture.
 If necessary, moving the bulb in and out of the solution many times can slow down and better control the cooling action.
-When all the separated portions have been brought into the bulb, take the thermometer out of the container and swing it into a short arc to force the mercury into the bulb.
+When all the separated portions have been brought into the bulb, take the thermometer out of the container and swing it in a short arc to force the mercury into the bulb.

-#5: Using the Heating Method for rejoining.
+#5: Using the Heating Method for rejoining

 - Don't ever heat the bulb with an open flame or fill the expansion chamber more than two-thirds full, or use the heat method to rejoin columns in thermometers with a range in excess of 260°C (500°F).
 Any of these could damage the thermometer or cause the bulb to burst.